Savitzky–Golay filter: Signal distortion and noise reduction

 These functions are shown in the plot at the right.
 For example, with a 9-point linear function (moving average) two thirds of the noise is removed and with a 9-point quadratic/cubic smoothing function only about half the noise is removed.
 Most of the noise remaining is low-frequency noise(see Frequency characteristics of convolution filters, below).

-Although the moving average function gives the best noise reduction it is unsuitable for smoothing data which has curvature over m points.
+Although the moving average function gives better noise reduction it is unsuitable for smoothing data which has curvature over m points.
 A quadratic filter function is unsuitable for getting a derivative of a data curve with an inflection point because a quadratic polynomial does not have one.
 The optimal choice of polynomial order and number of convolution coefficients will be a compromise between noise reduction and distortion.